Martin-Hsu/LINE-Blockchain-SDK_Example/README.md

-# C# LINE-Blockchain-SDK_Example
+# C# LINE-Blockchain-SDK
+You can try C# SDK LINE.Blockchain.SDK on Nuget (https://www.nuget.org/packages/LINE.Blockchain.SDK/)
-Example of LINE.Blockchain.SDK
+The example of LINE.Blockchain.SDK is on github (https://github.com/Martin-Hsu/LINE-Blockchain-SDK_Example)

 Alpha version for LINE Blockchain Developer.
-I implement the API with LINE Blockchain Developer doc (https://docs-blockchain.line.biz/api-guide/)
+I implement the API with LINE Blockchain Developer doc.

 # How to use?
 For example:
 ## ListAllServiceTokens example